A Foodcentric Life

 Cucumbers: The phytonutrients in cucumbers provide valuable antioxidant, anti-inflammatory, and anti-cancer benefits as well as hydration.

-Celery: More than "diet food", celery is an under-appreciated nutritional powerhouse provides potassium, magnesium, calcium, iron, vitamin C, plus it's anti-inflammatory and one of the most alkalinizing foods you can eat.
+Celery: More than diet food, celery is an under-appreciated nutritional powerhouse provides potassium, magnesium, calcium, iron, vitamin C, plus it's anti-inflammatory and one of the most alkalinizing foods you can eat.
+Adding celery to your diet is good.

 Cilantro: Beyond guacamole and salsa, cilantro helps cleanse the body of toxic heavy metals, plus it's an incredible source of antioxidants, is naturally calming and has a long history of therapeutic use.
 Some people hate cilantro, so if you're in that club, use parsley instead and still get great health benefits.